Director of the Center for the Study of Higher Education: Dr. Regina Deil-Amen

 These distinctive characteristics go beyond individual faculty; they reflect a collective synergy and orientation of our faculty to scholarship and practice.

 Ours is a diverse, supportive, challenging intellectual community.
-Over half of our students are women, over 20 percent are students of color, and over 10 percent are international students.
-Many are first generation students.
+Over two-thirds of our students are women, over 20 percent are students of color, and over one-third are students of color.
+Many are first-generation students.
 This diversity enriches our community and work.

 In recognition for its commitment to diversity and inclusiveness, the Center for the Study of Higher Ed has been honored with the Peter W. Likins Inclusive Excellence Award in 2010.

 Most of our students advance into positions in various support professions and administration, but some also pursue faculty positions and are placed in a variety of research, comprehensive and community college settings.
 Although most obtain positions on college and university campuses, we have also placed students in systemwide administration, policy agencies such as WICHE, and in private enterprise.

 An important contributor to our intellectual community is the Higher Education Student Organization (HESO).
 It sponsors formal and informal annual functions and activities that are academic, professional, and social in nature and that address student needs as well as bring students and faculty together for supportive exchange.

-The doctoral program integrates core courses in Higher Education, an area of concentration, and individually tailored courses of study that encourage students to undertake course-work with faculty in a variety of departments.
+The doctoral program integrates core courses in Higher Education, electives, and a minor in individually tailored courses of study that encourage students to undertake course-work with faculty in a variety of departments.
 The substantive core coursework (Higher Education in the U.S.,, Organization and Administration, and either College Access and Success, Theories of Inequality, Oppression, and Social Stratification, or Introduction to Comparative Higher Education) provides a foundation enabling students to comprehend the central socio-political, cultural, organizational, and economic structures comprising and influencing American higher education.
 The core methods classes (Quantitative Methods in Higher Education.
 Qualitative Methods in Higher Education, and Research Design) provide students with foundational skills with which to frame their dissertation research and other forms of inquiry,

 The aim within each is for students to acquire a comprehensive understanding of concepts, theoretical frameworks, issues and practices in a particular area.
 Such work is organized to provide a solid foundation for students' doctoral dissertations as well as for their particular field of professional work.
 In addition to the concentration, doctoral students pursue a minor.
 The minor may be in higher education, in some other field (e.g. the student's area of master's work) or split between higher education and some other department.